spinnytea/freecell/README.md

   - selection
   - card movement
 - TODO failed moves shake
+- TODO mouse controls
+  - drag to move
+  - click to move to "next best"
+  - can we "select without moving"?
+- TODO mouse drag-drop target is entire cascade
 - TODO single click to move: one vs multiple - move to next option? - identify the _types_ of moves, not just _isAllowed_ - different moves have different priorities? (render debug info)
 - TODO undo (move history) - all, few, one, none (should allow at least one undo, misclicks)
   - "Standard FreeCell Notation" (cell: a-d, foundation: h(ome), cascades: 1-8)